LakshithaR/Live-Covid-19-Tracker/README.md

-Main Aim of this Project is to present the Live Covid-19 Data to our users in a form which is easily understood .
-We have used Graph(chart) to give statistical data of number of Confirmed, Active, Recovered and Deceased Cases of all the states (including Union Territories) across India.
-Further, we have also given Zonal wise breakup which will help in easy analysis of cases.
+Main Aim of this Project is to present the Live Covid-19 Data to our users in a way which is easily understood by all.

+We have used Graph(chart) to provide statistical data of number of Confirmed, Active, Recovered and Deceased Cases of all the states (including Union Territories) across India.
+Further, we have also given Zonal Wise breakup which will help in easy analysis of cases.
 All the live data for this Project is accesed from: https://api.covid19india.org/data.json